Phoenix roebelenii

 Southeastern Asia

-The smallest of commonly planted palms in horticulture, pygmy date palm, curiously, is nowhere to be seen on central campus.
-In the Stanford Research Park, five line the entryway to 901 California Avenue.
-Groups are arranged in front of 431–453 Stanford Avenue in Palo Alto, some 10 feet tall, the maximum height of the species.
+The smallest of commonly planted palms in horticulture, pygmy date palm is, curiously, nowhere to be seen on central campus.
+Several are placed in pots on the open plaza at Middle Plaza, Stanford’s new development at 500 El Camino Real in Menlo Park.
+In the Stanford Research Park, five once lined the entryway to 901 California Avenue before the site was cleared in 2026.
+Groups stand in front of 431–453 Stanford Avenue in Palo Alto, some now approaching 10 feet, the maximum height of the species.

-Name derivation: Phoenix – See P. dactylifera entry; roebellenii – after the German orchid collector Carl Roebelen (1855–1927).
+Name derivation: Phoenix – See P. dactylifera entry; roebelenii – after the German orchid collector Carl Roebelen (1855–1927).

 References: